john-light/validity-rollups/validity_rollups_on_bitcoin.md

 | Mainchain 1-input-2-output P2WPKH     | 453                             | 108                         | 561                           |
 | Rollup shielded 1-input-2-output UTXO | 0                               | 659                         | 659                           |

-> Table 1 description: Validity rollup account model is a transaction in a highly compressed format.[ibid]
-Validity rollup 1 input, 2 output P2WPKH is a Layer 2 P2WPKH transaction with the 27 byte witness removed (because the witness is replaced with a validity proof covering all rollup transactions) and the witness discount applied to all data in the transaction (because parent chain full nodes do not need to execute these transactions or store them in the UTXO set).[79]
-Mainchain 1 input, 2 output P2WPKH is a Layer 1 native segwit transaction on the bitcoin mainchain.[ibid]
+> Table 1 description: Validity rollup account model is an L2 transaction in a highly compressed format.[ibid]
+Validity rollup 1-input-2-output P2WPKH is an L2 P2WPKH transaction with the 27 byte witness removed (because the witness is replaced with a validity proof covering all rollup transactions) and the witness discount applied to all data in the transaction (because parent chain full nodes do not need to execute these transactions or store them in the UTXO set).[88]
+Mainchain 1-input-2-output P2WPKH is an L1 native segwit transaction on the bitcoin mainchain.[ibid]
+Rollup shielded 1-input-2-output is an encrypted L2 transaction with the witness discount applied to all data in the transaction.[87]

 To visually compare each transaction type in terms of "multiples of the smallest possible rollup transaction", we can represent them as blocks as in Figure 5.